-- · Provide three to five keywords in italics. - A (Review) Article should be limited to approximately 12,000 words, a Brief Article to approximately 6,000 words, and a contribution to Notes and Discussion or a Review to approximately 3,600 words, including the main text, references and footnotes. - 12-point type should be used, with 25 lines per page, on A4 or letter size paper with margins of 2.5 cm (1 inch) on all sides of the paper. - Starting with the first page of the main text, number all pages serially, including references and footnotes.
+- Provide three to five keywords in italics. - A (Review) Article should be limited to approximately 13,000 words and a contribution to Notes and Discussion to approximately 4,000 words, including the main text, references and footnotes. - 12-point type should be used, with 25 lines per page, on A4 or letter size paper with margins of 2.5 cm (1 inch) on all sides of the paper. - Starting with the first page of the main text, number all pages serially, including references and footnotes.
 The page number should be put in the center of the bottom of each page.